 Am I Candidate for ReShape Duo:

 The ideal candidate for the ReShape Duo is somebody with a BMI between 30 to 40, and somebody who has tried several times to lose weight through diet and exercise.
 Additionally, an individual with co-morbidities, such as type 2 diabetes, hypertension, and high cholesterol are also considered proper candidates for the operation.

 The area in blue is considered a good candidate for gastric balloon procedure.
 Contact us to inquire about your candidacy for this procedure.

 ReShape Duo: Bariatric Operation in Mexico

-Undergoing bariatric surgery in Mexico is a great option for those who need access to qualified bariatric professionals who can perform the procedure in a quick timeline (for more information click here).
+Undergoing bariatric surgery in Mexico is a great option for those who need access to qualified bariatric professionals who can perform the procedure in a quick timeline (click here for more information on gastric balloon in Mexico).
 Other benefits of undergoing medical tourism in Mexico include more affordable options and a better understanding of the procedure and implant.
 Our surgeons have been performing intragastric balloon, as a treatment for obesity, for over 10 years.
 Contact our helpful team today to learn about our options in Tijuana, Mexico.

 Risks of the ReShape Duo Surgery:

 Common risks of the ReShape Duo Surgery include balloon deflation and intestinal obstruction.
 Intestinal obstruction risk is more pronounced with inside the stomach for longer than six months.

 Migration of the balloon may occur and has a greater frequency in left in patients longer than 6 months.
 If migration of balloon occurs, it may obstruct the intestines and therefore may need surgical or endoscopic removal.